FarronF/limerick-council-meetings/meetings/2018/12/17-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 19th November 2018.md

 as an integral and unique part of the City’s heritage and it is the intention of all departments to

-maintain and care for them subject to funding.---
+maintain and care for them subject to funding.
+---
 7

 The Acting Senior Executive Officer agreed with the Members in respect of enhancing and